paz-lavi/AccessTo/README.md

 ## What Is It for

 An android package to handle permissions easily.
 With this package, you will never get stuck on "don't ask me again".
-Ask permissions with dialog and transfer to the app setting to garnt permissions if needed.
+Ask permissions with dialog and transfer to the app setting to grant permissions if needed.

 ## Sample App
 Sample app can be found [here](https://github.com/paz-lavi/AccessToDemo)